Semi-structured interview

-In semi-structured interviews there will be central themes to explore but the interviewer does not have to use a strict set of questions.
+In semi-structured interviews, there will be central themes to explore, but the interviewer does not have to use a strict set of questions.

-A semi-structured interview is a method of research used most often in the social sciences.
-While a structured interview has a rigorous set of questions which does not allow one to divert, a semi-structured interview is open, allowing new ideas to be brought up during the interview as a result of what the interviewee says.
+A semi-structured interview is a research method most often used in the social sciences.
+While a structured interview has a rigorous set of questions that do not allow deviation, a semi-structured interview is open, allowing new ideas to emerge in response to the interviewee's input.
 The interviewer in a semi-structured interview generally has a framework of themes to be explored.

-Semi-structured interviews are widely used in qualitative research; for example in household research, such as couple interviews.
+Semi-structured interviews are widely used in qualitative research; for example, in household research, such as couple interviews.
 A semi-structured interview involving, for example, two spouses can result in "the production of rich data, including observational data."
+There is no universally applicable sample size for interviews.

 Comparison to other types of interviews

-An unstructured interview is the opposite of structured interview, because it tends to be more informal and free flowing and it is more like an everyday conversation.
-A structured interview is a type of interview that is completely planned, which means every interviewee gets the same interview questions.
-A semi-structured interview is the one in between.
-The questions are loosely structured and give interviewees more opportunities to fully express themselves.
-However, semi-structured interviews are less objective and legally harder to defend when compared with structured interviews.
-Semi-structured interviews somewhat restrict the interviewee's free flow of thoughts which limited the potential possibility of the interview as a whole.
+An unstructured interview is the opposite of a structured interview because it tends to be more informal and free-flowing, more like an everyday conversation.
+A structured interview is a type of interview that is fully planned, meaning every interviewee receives the same set of questions.
+A semi-structured interview is one in between.
+The questions are loosely structured and give interviewees more opportunities to express themselves fully.
+However, semi-structured interviews are less objective and more legally defensible than structured interviews.
+Semi-structured interviews somewhat restrict the interviewee's free flow of thought, limiting the interview's overall potential.

-Because semi-structured interview is a combination of both structured interviewing and unstructured interviewing, it has both of their advantages.
-For interviewers, the constructed part of semi-structured interview gives them a general overview of the interviewees.
-It helps them draw an objective comparison from the interviewees, which is helpful for either qualitative research study or job interview.
-For interviewees, because the unstructured part of semi-structured interview gives them more space to ask for clarification on answers and to express free flow of thoughts, the interviewees normally feel less stress during the interview.
-They would present more communication skills to the interviewers and build personal bond with them under the relatively warm and friendly atmosphere.
+Because a semi-structured interview combines structured interviewing and unstructured interviewing, it has the advantages of both.
+For interviewers, the structured part of a semi-structured interview provides a general overview of the interviewees.
+It helps them draw an objective comparison based on the interviewees, which is useful for either a qualitative research study or a job interview.
+For interviewees, because the unstructured part of a semi-structured interview gives them more space to ask for clarification on their answers and to express their thoughts freely, they normally feel less stress during the interview.
+They would demonstrate stronger communication skills to the interviewers and build personal bonds with them in a warm, friendly atmosphere.

 Advantages and disadvantages

 Advantages

-Since a semi-structured interview is a combination of an unstructured interview and a structured interview, it has the advantages of both.
-The interviewees can express their opinions and ask questions to the interviewers during the interview, which encourages them to give more useful information, such as their opinions toward sensitive issues, to the qualitative research.
+Since a semi-structured interview combines the advantages of unstructured and structured interviews, it offers the best of both.
+The interviewees can express their opinions and ask questions of the interviewers during the interview, which encourages them to provide more useful information, such as their views on sensitive issues, for the qualitative research.
 And they could more easily give the reasons for their answers during the interviews.
 Plus, the structured part of semi-structured interviews gives the interviewers reliable, comparable qualitative data as well.